-Landasana Minimum magnitude Minimum field of view Sce nario Landscape / Visual Impact Objective / Visual y of adverse De limpact recentor visual the Definition of threshold in which stated impacts are to be avoided Scenario 13 (C+D+ Butterwick/Walkway) Scenario 14 (C+ Butterwick/Walkway) severe effect upon sensitive local landscape character over a wide area. substantial adverse effects direct effects on high sensitivity landscapes.
+Landacene Minimum magnitude Minimum field of view Sce nario Landscape / Visual Impact Objective / Visual Sensitivit of adverse Impact y of visual Definition of threshold in which stated impacts are to be avoided Scenario 13 (C+D+ Butterwick/Walkway) Scenario 14 (C+ Butterwick/Walkway) severe effect upon sensitive local landscape character over a wide area. substantial adverse effects direct effects on high sensitivity landscapes.
 No groups of turbines to overwhelm the grain of the landscape in terms of The size and spread of the clusters in this scenario when considered with the existing and consented turbine development within 10km of the proposed scenario is beginning to dominate and overwhelm the scale of the landscape, although to a lesser extent than scenarios with three or more proposed developments.
 The scenario as it stands exceeds the landscape capacity previously established for the area however when considered with the existing and consented turbine development within the wider area the proposed may be considered to be acceptable in terms of the scale and grain of the landscape. landform and cover.
 Possibly Unacceptable Likely to be Acceptable To avoid over-dominant effects on the skyline.
 Turbines to cover less than a third of the field of view of the skyline (say 45°) from sensitive landscape 45° Buildings, stands of trees and other intervening vegetation are likely to restrict views of turbines from sensitive landscape viewpoints within 10km of the proposed scenarios. viewpoint.
-Possibly Acceptable Possibly Acceptable To avoid distortion of the sense of scale over a f juxtaposition Large-scale turbines (i.e. tall turbines) can distort the scale of the landscape making the landcover (e.g. trees and dwellings) seem relatively small in comparison.
-The clusters in all scenarios avoid well defined landforms and changes in level. wide area. defined landform/change The distortion of scale caused by large scale turbines in the landscape occurs over a relatively limited but generally widely spaced area in this scenario.
+Possibly Acceptable Possibly Acceptable To avoid distortion of the sense of scale over a ion of where there is a juxtaposition Large-scale turbines (i.e. tall turbines) can distort the scale of the landscape making the landcover (e.g. trees and dwellings) seem relatively small in comparison.
+The clusters in all scenarios avoid well defined landforms and changes in level. wide area. farms and well defined landform/change and well The distortion of scale caused by large scale turbines in the landscape occurs over a relatively limited but generally widely spaced area in this scenario.
 The distortion of scale caused by large scale turbines in the landscape occurs over a relatively limited but widely spaced area in this scenario.
 Likely to be Acceptable Likely to be Acceptable